ggedde/spry-cli/README.md

 ## **clear** &nbsp; <sub><sup>[*object*]</sup></sub>

-###### *Objects:*
+[*object*] - Object name.
+Currently only supports 'logs'.
 - *logs* - clears both API and PHP log files.
 Does not remove archived logs.

 ###### *Examples:*

 	spry clear logs

 ## **component** &nbsp;<sub><sup>|</sup></sub>&nbsp; **c** &nbsp; <sub><sup>[*component*]</sup></sub>
-Generate a new Component and add it to your component directory in psr-4 format
+Generate a new Component and add it to your component directory.

+[*component*] - Name of component to create.
+Name will be parsed into psr-4 format.

 ###### *Examples:*

+	spry component sales_reps
 	spry component SalesReps

 ## **hash** &nbsp;<sub><sup>|</sup></sub>&nbsp; **h** &nbsp; <sub><sup>[*value*]</sup></sub>
 Hash a value that processes it using the salt in the configuration.

+[*value*] - Value to be processes.
+Wrap with quotes when including spaces.

 ###### *Examples:*